Ireland’s housing market remains strong

 |Source: Central Statistics Office Ireland|

-House prices in Ireland are forecast to rise at the fastest pace in Europe over the next two years, according to the ratings agency Standard & Poor's.
-S&P expects Irish house prices to rise by 8.5% this year and by another 7% in 2018, amidst a strong labour market and housing supply shortages in key areas, particularly in Dublin.
+House prices in Ireland are forecast to continue to rise strongly in the next three years until supply catches up with demand, which will occur around 2021, according to the ratings agency Standard & Poor’s.
+S&P expects Irish house prices to rise by 8% this year, 7% in 2020 and 6% in 2021, amidst a strong labour market and housing supply shortages in key areas, particularly in Dublin.

 Ireland’s housing cycle